 Along with using this technical analysis to maximize the potential for profits, an analyst can use it to understand the factors that may affect the value of the stock irrespective of general market conditions.
 For this, the analyst will also need to study the company’s market and technologies, competition, and financial conditions.

 Types of Trend

 It is the trend when financial markets and assets move in upward directions, resulting in an increase in the price.
 It is usually the time of boom in the economy, where overall sentiments are favorable.

-In the downtrend or the bear market, the economy, financial markets, and assets prices move in a downward direction.
+In the downtrend or the bear market, the economy, financial markets, and asset prices move in a downward direction.
 It is the time when companies shrink operations, and overall investor sentiment is not favorable.

 Sideways / horizontal Trend

-In this, the assets prices or the broader economy-level are not moving in any direction, rather are moving sideways.
+In this, the asset prices or the broader economy-level are not moving in any direction, rather are moving sideways.
 This means moving up for some time and then down on the same level.
 It is a risky movement as investors are unsure of what will happen to their investments.

 How to Do a Trend Analysis?